AWS Systems Manager vs Chef comparison

 AWS Systems Manager vs. Chef

-AWS Systems Manager is ranked 6th in Configuration Management with 6 reviews while Chef is ranked 16th in Configuration Management with 18 reviews.
-AWS Systems Manager is rated 8.2, while Chef is rated 8.0.
+AWS Systems Manager is ranked 6th in Configuration Management with 7 reviews while Chef is ranked 16th in Configuration Management with 18 reviews.
+AWS Systems Manager is rated 8.0, while Chef is rated 8.0.
 The top reviewer of AWS Systems Manager writes "Offers a variety of automation options; simplifies governance and administration ".
-On the other hand, the top reviewer of Chef writes "Useful for large infrastructure, reliable, but steep learning cureve".
-AWS Systems Manager is most compared with Microsoft Configuration Manager, Red Hat Ansible Automation Platform, Red Hat Satellite, AWS CloudFormation and SaltStack, whereas Chef is most compared with Jenkins, Microsoft Azure DevOps, Microsoft Configuration Manager, SaltStack and CFEngine Enterprise.
+On the other hand, the top reviewer of Chef writes "Easy configuration management, optimization abilities, and complete infrastructure and application automation".
+AWS Systems Manager is most compared with Microsoft Configuration Manager, Red Hat Ansible Automation Platform, Red Hat Satellite, AWS CloudFormation and SaltStack, whereas Chef is most compared with Jenkins, Microsoft Azure DevOps, BigFix, SaltStack and Microsoft Configuration Manager.
 See our AWS Systems Manager vs. Chef report.

 See our list of best Configuration Management vendors.